Comanche history: Comanche and New Mexico

 Among the western Comanche, the main opposition to peace was a leader named White Bull (Toro Blanco).
 The peace faction of the Comanche assassinated him and the Kotsoteka, Jupe, and Yamparika sub-tribes gave the power to make peace to a leader named Ecueracapa.
 After two meetings at Pecos and another in a Comanche camp early in 1786, De Anza sent a signed treaty to Mexico City in July.
 De Anza also arranged a truce between the Ute and Comanche, while gaining a Comanche alliance with the Spanish against the Apache, many groups of which were hostile to the Spanish.
-The 1786 agreement ended major hostilities between the Comanche and the Spanish and Puebloans of New Mexico.
+The 1786 agreement established a nominal submission of the Comanche to Spanish authority, while in practice they were left almost fully independent, but most importantly, it ended major hostilities between the Comanche, and the Spanish and Puebloans of New Mexico.

 The peace of 1786 endured.
 The Comanche and Spanish undertook joint operations against their common Apache enemy.
 The Spanish extended their settlements eastward onto the Great Plains and the population of New Mexico increased.
 The Spanish showered the Comanche with gifts and removed trade restrictions on guns and ammunition.
 A few Comanche sent their children to Spanish schools.
 Travelers crossed the Plains from east to west without danger.
 A class of traders, called Comancheros, transported Spanish goods into the Comanche heartland in the Texas panhandle and traded for buffalo robes, meat, and horses.

-With a safe-haven in New Mexico, the Comanche began to raid deep into Mexico.
+After the fall of the viceroyalty of New Spain in 1821, and with a safe-haven in New Mexico, the Comanche began to raid deep into Mexico.
+The reasons for this complete reversal can be attributed to two main reasons.
+Firstly, their sworn allegiance was to the monarchy of king Ferdinand VII of Spain, whose royal authority had ceased to exist.
+Thus, the 1786 pact had been extinguished.
+Even more critically, the Spanish tributes to the Comanche had ceased as a consequence of the Mexican war of Independence, and had not been renewed by newly independent Mexico.
 In 1841 New Mexico Governor Manuel Armijo was ordered by the Mexican central government to join a military campaign against the Comanche, but Armijo declined.
 "To declare war on the Comanches would bring complete ruin to the Department of New Mexico."